LoneDev6/Wiki-ItemsAdder/plugin-usage/resourcepack-hosting/tips-for-fastest-usage.md

 {% endhint %}

 {% hint style="warning" %}
 Don't forget!
-This is the best setting for your server as it's fastest and doesn't require\
+This is the best setting for your server as it's the fastest, and doesn't require\
-any maintenance with uploading the pack.
+any maintenance when uploading the pack.
 {% endhint %}

 {% hint style="danger" %}